shlomiassaf/ng-cli-packagr-tasks/README.md

 }
 ```

+> The order which the tasks run reflect in the order of the properties above.

 For example, `compileNgc` will compile the library (TS -> JS, twice in 2 formats).

 > `ng-packager` has more tasks, running before `analyseSources` but they do not provide any value for customization.